 The following terms are regulated and can generally be trusted.
 (But you still need to watch out for “health halos” — for example, you can trust that an organic cookie is definitely organic, but that doesn’t mean you can eat as much as you want.)

-For meats, the USDA Organic seal verifies that livestock is produced without genetic engineering, raised in a way that conserves natural resources and biodiversity, allowed year-round access to the outdoors, raised on certified organic land, fed 100% certified organic feed, managed without antibiotics and added growth hormones, and are raised in a way that “accommodates their health and natural behavior.”
+For meats, the USDA organic seal verifies that livestock is produced without genetic engineering; raised in a way that conserves natural resources and biodiversity; allowed year-round access to the outdoors; raised on certified organic land; fed 100% certified organic feed; managed without antibiotics and added growth hormones; and raised in a way that “accommodates their health and natural behavior.”

 For boxed goods and produce, Rizzo says, there are actually four different ways that “organic” can appear in labeling: